fosskers/aura/doc/source/design.rst

 Parsing
 ~~~~~~~

+.. todo:: Decide between Parsec and Attoparsec

-| All parsing is done with Parsec.
+All parsing is done with Parsec.
 Regular Expressions are no longer
 used anywhere in Aura.
-|

 Other Libraries
 ~~~~~~~~~~~~~~~